 We suggest that students try to have all their applications completed in time to arrive at the colleges by December 1st.
-University of Maryland College Park moved their priority deadline date to November 1st, so be aware that some schools will have earlier deadlines.
-Often times colleges award their scholarship money to the students who adhere to the priority/early action deadline.
+University of Maryland College Park's priority deadline date is November 1st, so be aware that some schools will have earlier deadlines.
+Often colleges award their scholarship money to the students who adhere to the priority/early action deadline.
 Since all colleges require an official high school transcript as well as a counselor recommendation, you need to factor in a 15 day window of time (3 weeks in advance) for requesting your transcript and recommendation from Blake's Registrar so that it will arrive in time.
 Contact Ms. Marks for additional information at 240-740-1397.

 How many colleges should I apply to?

 That's up to you, but 5-8 would be about right.
 Be sure to have at least two schools on your list that seem like a sure thing, two that are a good possibility, and maybe one that's a stretch.